hirosystems/docs/docs/platform/guides/create-chainhooks.md

 ![Create Chainhook Window](../images/chainhook-create-chainhook-window.jpeg)

-A new pane opens up on the right to create a chainhook.
-Use the following fields to create a chainhook:
+A new pane opens up on the right to create a Chainhook.
+Use the following fields to create a Chainhook:

-**Name**: Define a chainhook name of your choice.
+**Name**: Define a Chainhook name of your choice.

-**Chain**: Select between Bitcoin and Stacks to create a chainhook.
+**Chain**: Select between Bitcoin and Stacks to create a Chainhook.

 **Network**: Choose a network between `mainnet` and `testnet` to observe for events.